 The bottom line

-The Citi Premier is the better card between these two Citi credit card options.
+The Citi Premier is the better card compared to the Citi Rewards+.
 It has more rewards categories, earns standard ThankYou points and offers a bigger first-year welcome bonus.
-But if you’re interested in eventually owning both cards and pairing them together, doing so can help you earn heightened rewards on transfer partner travel.
+But if you’re interested in eventually holding both cards and pairing them together, doing so can help you earn heightened rewards on transfer partner travel.

 Regardless of which option you choose, neither is a bad card to have — and you’ll be able to reap the rewards of both if you use them wisely.